Capo80/VaultFS/docs/Implemention details of the protections.md

 I believe tough that the only way for a user space process to be able to interact directly with the block device is with the open syscall, beacuse of this we can use a probe on the "security_file_open", check if the path opened is a block device and block the open if it is the one that the FileSystem is using.

-We can pair the device with the password again in the "ransomfs_mount" function.
+We can pair the device with the password again in the "vaultfs_mount" function.

 To recognize the block device we should be able to use the Major/Minor number (i think?).